rumblefrog/Source-Map-Thumbnails/README.md

 4. Drop the maps you wish to create thumbnails for in the `maps/` folder of **this** directory
 5. Start `index.js`, it will launch your game and start the process, all the screenshots will be in the game's `screenshots` folder

+### Disclaimers

+- Although it's a functional code, it's a proof of concept, and the RCON dependency is highly unstable
+- You can tune the quality by appending `-w`, `-h` to the desired values (TF2 will most likely crash with anything beyond 1080p)
+- You will most likely get tons of duplicate images, due to RCON dependency keep losing packets

 ### Special Thanks

 - Nephyrin - Brought up the idea of listen server